blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 ## Divine Magic Training(50XP)
 <img src="https://raw.githubusercontent.com/blukatdevelopment/UnchainedWorlds/main/img/deities.jpg" style="width:300px;">
-The first time you choose this, you gain access to divine spellcasting.
+The first time you choose this, you gain access to divine spellcasting and can prepare one divine spell.
+Each time you choose this, you can prepare one additional spell, but the total number of spells prepared can never exceed your WIS mod(minimum 1).
 <br><br>
 Roll on the table below.